bcgov/shinyhydat/README.md

 ---

 ## HYDAT Streamflow Data Viewer
+#### Currently in development

-This is a shiny app to view and download historical streamflow data from a downloaded HYDAT SQLite database ([download here](http://collaboration.cmc.ec.gc.ca/cmc/hydrometrics/www/)) and real-time data using the [HYDAT](https://github.com/CentreForHydrology/HYDAT) R package (D. Hutchinson (ECCC).
+This is a shiny app to view and download historical streamflow data from a downloaded HYDAT SQLite database ([download here](http://collaboration.cmc.ec.gc.ca/cmc/hydrometrics/www/)) and real-time data using [tidyhydat](https://github.com/bcgov/tidyhydat).

 ### Usage

 **Data**

-- A .csv file of a list of all hydrometric stations to include in the viewer
-- A hydat.sqlite file in the same folder as the R script files
+- A [hydat.sqlite](http://collaboration.cmc.ec.gc.ca/cmc/hydrometrics/www/) file in the same folder as the R script files

 **Using**